 “The interview with Prince Bandar with Al Arabiya was a breakthrough.
 It was a ground-shaking interview.
 Because what you have is a former, very senior Saudi official, not current but very well respected and he blasted in no uncertain terms the current leadership of the Palestinian Authority and particularly Mahmoud Abbas," explained Middle East expert Joel Rosenberg.

 Rosenberg has led several delegations of evangelical leaders to the Gulf States and has met with Saudi leaders.
 He cited a recent poll conducted by James Zogby, founder of Zogby Research Services and president of the Arab-American Institute, revealing that most Arabs in Saudi Arabia are receptive to normalization with Israel.

-Author and researcher Dr. Najat Al Saeed told reporters on Monday that unlike the UAE and Bahrain, Saudi Arabia holds a special status in the region, and it has many factors to consider before it can normalize ties with Israel.
+Author and researcher Dr. Najat Al Saeed told reporters that unlike the UAE and Bahrain, Saudi Arabia holds a special status in the region, and it has many factors to consider before it can normalize ties with Israel.

 Saudi Arabia is responsible not only to its own people, but also the roughly 1.7 billion Muslims who dutifully face its direction every day to pray.
 Saudi Arabia is the birthplace of Islam and the home to two of the holiest cities in that religion – Mecca, the birthplace of the Prophet Mohammad – and Medina.